 Glass Lewis' proxy research efforts are led by the Senior Vice President of Research and Engagement.
-Glass Lewis employs a team of 380+ professionals with diverse, relevant experience and education, and allows them to exercise bounded judgment, while senior management closely oversees the development of new and existing policies and research.
-The research group includes professionals who collectively speak 25+ languages.
+To meet the demands of proxy seasons around the world, the global research team relies on some 265+ professionals with diverse, relevant experience and who collectively speak 25+ languages.
 Glass Lewis' global perspective is further informed by the unique talents and experience of Glass Lewis' independent Research Advisory Council.

 All Glass Lewis analysts have at least a bachelor's degree in a relevant field while many Glass Lewis executives, senior managers, and senior analysts have advanced degrees and/or professional experience in relevant disciplines such as law, business, public policy, finance, and accounting.
 Most of the permanent team has worked at Glass Lewis for several years, including some who have been with the firm since its founding in 2003.
-As previously noted, depending on the size and complexity of the company being analyzed, the report will be edited by several additional analysts, up to and including the Senior Vice President of Research and Engagement, Vice Presidents, and Directors of Research.
+As previously noted, depending on the size and complexity of the company being analyzed, the report will be edited by several additional analysts, up to and including the Senior Vice President of Research and Engagement, Vice Presidents, and Senior Directors of Research.
 Specialized teams devoted to analyzing remuneration, ESG, and mergers and other financial transactions also contribute to and review reports, as necessary.
-Publishing rights are limited to senior research staff.
+Proxy Papers may only be published by research staff at the position of Research Analyst or higher; reports on large, widelyheld companies may only be published by Senior Analysts or higher.